 In the photo I found of El Charro Cafe on the internet, the business-front looks exactly the same, only the cars are modern.

 Dressed in those get-ups, my Dad drove our family in our Pontiac station wagon, tan with a fake wood trim panel in the midsection, to El Charro Restaurant, in Lordsburg, New Mexico.
 It was adjacent to the Southern Pacific Railroad, fifty-four miles from our hometown, Deming.
 The place was revered by my siblings and I for serving the hottest green and red chili sauce, ever.

 It was in El Charro with our family of six that I first encountered the iconic image of the man and the woman.
 While we waited for our Mexican food, we dared each other to eat the hot salsa on a tortilla chip.

 I was terribly curious and wondered: who were those people?
 Where were they?
 And what happened to the woman?

 With tears in my eyes, watering from the chili I had eaten, I stared at that dramatic image on the wall: the sexiest dead woman I’d ever seen, draped over the arms of the strongest man in the world.
 The man was practically naked and he wore an unusual costume of feathers.

-Periodically, in later years, I’d see the couple on a poster or on a calendar in other Mexican restaurants and I pondered, “Why is that man so full of machismo holding that overtly white-skinned sexed-up Goddess?”
+Periodically, in later years, I’d see the couple on a poster or on a calendar in other Mexican restaurants and I pondered, “Why is that man so full of machismo holding that overtly white sexy woman?”

 It took thirty-four years until I finally got the scoop.
 My intrigue about the story behind those Mexican icons was answered while we were on a vacation exploring the interior region of Mexico.
 My husband, kids and I were being driven from Tepoztlan to Puebla, a city about two hours southeast of Mexico City.
 Our driver pointed at two statuesque mountains and began to tell us a story about them.